Green House Color Schemes

 It’s all in the details.
 From the siding colors to the shudders, trim, accents and those perfectly trimmed bushes around the back blue stone patio.
 And today, we’re showing off the best of the best in green.
 Green is the color of life and nature.
 It can breathe a sense of health and vibrancy into almost any home.

 Take a look at some of the beautiful green houses of all shades and styles shown below after reading through our siding FAQ.
 We hope they inspire you.

 Things To Know When Choose Siding Colors

 Choosing your home’s colors is an intimidating process and there’s always a fear you might make costly mistakes.
-Unlike painting a room or a front door, it’s difficult to change your siding colors once you’ve done all the work.
-Siding colors can have an impact not only on how you feel about your home, but on its value too.
+Unlike painting a room or a front door, it’s difficult to change siding colors once you’ve done all the work.
+House colors can have an impact not only on how you feel about your home, but on its value too.
 Choosing a combination of colors that are pleasing to the eye is crucial.

 What Are The Different Siding Parts Called?

 Your home is made up of a variety of parts that all need color choices.
 These parts are: